ascmitc/mhl/README.md

 #### `create` default behavior (for file hierarchy, with completeness check)

 The `create` command traverses through a folder hierarchy (such as a folder with media files, a camera card, or an entire drive).
-The command hashes all files (not ignored by the given ignore patterns given with the `-i` or `-if` options) and the hashes are compared against records in the `ascmhl` folder.
-It records all hashed files in the new generation.
-Directory hashes are computed and also recorded in the new generation.
-The `create` command traverses through a folder hierarchy (such as a folder with media files, a camera card, or an entire drive).
 The command hashes all files (not ignored by the given ignore patterns given with the `-i` or `-ii` options) and the hashes are compared against records in the `ascmhl` folder.
 It records all hashed files in the new generation.
 Directory hashes are computed and also recorded in the new generation.

 The command detects, prints error, and exits with a non-0 exit code if it finds files that are registered in the `ascmhl` folder but that are missing in the file system.